huggingface/transformers/docs/source/en/chat_templating.md

 ]
 ```

-Here's what this will look like without a generation prompt, using the ChatML template we saw in the Zephyr example:
+Here's what this will look like without a generation prompt, for a model that uses standard "ChatML" formatting:

 ```python
 tokenizer.apply_chat_template(messages, tokenize=False, add_generation_prompt=False)